When taking up the challenge to make chocolate cake pops, it helps to have clear and concise instructions…the final product is well worth the effort

 - Coating will set within an hour.
 Store cake pops in the refrigerator for up to 1 week.

-Make ahead tip: I always make the cake 1 day ahead of time.
+- Make ahead tip: Make the cake 1 day ahead of time.
 Cover and keep at room temperature.
 You can store the undipped cake balls in the refrigerator for up to 2 days or freeze them for up to 6 weeks.
 Allow to thaw in the refrigerator then continue with step 7.
 You can also freeze the finished cake pops for up to 6 weeks once the coating has fully set.
 Thaw overnight in the refrigerator.

 Sally really did a great job of explaining the steps, and the results of her recipe were wonderful.
 With my substitutions, there was nothing artificial tasting here…just rich cake surrounded by a satisfying dark chocolate shell.
 I still need to work on my dipping technique (some balls were messier than others), and it’s important to keep the tempered chocolate warm so it doesn’t become hard to work with.
 All in all, challenge accepted…challenge accomplished!